Alexander F. More: Awards and honors

 In 2021, More was elected Fellow of Royal Society for Public Health and Fellow of the Royal Geographical Society.
+For his work in nature advocacy and conservation, particularly for marine protected areas (MPAs), he has been named a champion in Antarctica 2030, a coalition of leading global figures in policy, science and philanthropy.

 Upon his recruiting by Long Island University, he was elected Fellow of the Theodore Roosevelt Institute (2019-2022).
 In 2009, he became a junior Fellow of Harvard's Dumbarton Oaks Research Library and Collection.
 More is also a fellow of the Linnaean Society of New York and The Explorers Club of New York.
-As an active scientist in the fields of environmental health and climate science, More is a member of the American Public Health Association, the National Environmental Health Association, the American Geophysical Union, the Planetary health Alliance, and member and UN Representative of the Global Council for Science and the Environment.
+As an active scientist in the fields of environmental health and climate science, More is a member of the American Public Health Association, the National Environmental Health Association, the American Geophysical Union, the Planetary health Alliance, and former member and UN Representative of the Global Council for Science and the Environment.

 Media

 More appears frequently in TV and print media as a commentator and expert for climate and health stories.
 He and his research have been featured in news reports on CNN, The New York Times, The Washington Post, Forbes, Newsweek, The Times of London, The Guardian, Popular Science, National Geographic and many more outlets in several languages.
 Discovery Channel also dedicated an episode to him on their Discovery+ network.
-In his TED talk and other interviews, More has emphasized the crucial role of scientists in engaging the public in their discoveries.
+In his TED talk and other interviews, More has emphasized the crucial role of scientists and historian in engaging the public in their discoveries.
 More directs a program (CHCR) dedicated to climate and health science communication, funded by the Burroughs Wellcome Fund.
 The program offers fellowships to journalists who educate scientists on how to combat science misinformation and connect to news media more effectively.
 More has also partnered with the Pulitzer Center in making scientific data more accessible to journalists.